NT Feed In Tariff Information

 The “Premium” Feed-in Tariff

-The Northern Territory previously offered a gross feed-in tariff of 26.05 cents a kilowatt-hour, which was the same as the standard tariff for electricity, including GST.
-So every kilowatt-hour of electricity your rooftop solar system generated would save you that much money on your electricity bill whether you used the power yourself or sent it into the grid.
+The Northern Territory previously offered a gross feed-in tariff equal to the standard tariff for electricity, including GST.
+So every kilowatt-hour of electricity your rooftop solar system generated would save you the same amount of money on your electricity bill whether you used the energy yourself or sent it into the grid.

-This previous rate was then called the “Premium” feed-in tariff.
+This previous rate was called the “Premium” feed-in tariff.

-Unusually for Australia, commercial electricity rates in the Northern Territory are higher than residential rates, so the NT commercial feed-in tariff (Premium) was equal to the commercial standard tariff of 30.32 cents per kilowatt-hour.
+Unusually for Australia, commercial electricity rates in the Northern Territory are higher than residential rates, so the NT commercial Premium feed-in tariff was a slightly higher.

 Keeping The Premium Feed-In Tariff